bet4a/d3wiki/SVG-Shapes.md

 <a name="diagonal" href="#diagonal">#</a> d3.svg.<b>diagonal</b>()

 Constructs a new diagonal generator with the default accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
-The input to the generator is always a single element for which to generate a diagonal.
-The output is a cubic Bézier connecting the source and target points; the tangents are specified to produce smooth fan-in and fan-out when connecting nodes, as in a [node-link diagram](http://mbostock.github.com/d3/ex/tree.html):
+The returned function generates the path data for a cubic Bézier connecting the source and target points; the tangents are specified to produce smooth fan-in and fan-out when connecting nodes, as in a [node-link diagram](http://mbostock.github.com/d3/ex/tree.html):

 ![diagonal](diagonal.png)

 Although diagonals default to Cartesian (axis-aligned) orientations, they can be used in radial and other orientations using a [projection](#diagonal_projection).

+<a name="_diagonal" href="#_diagonal">#</a> <b>diagonal</b>(<i>datum</i>[, <i>index</i>])

+Returns the path data string for the specified *datum*.
+An optional *index* may be specified, which is passed through to the diagonal's accessor functions.

 <a name="diagonal_source" href="#diagonal_source">#</a> diagonal.<b>source</b>([<i>source</i>])